yashvardhan90/brain/Spark notes.md

 - 08/19/23 show climbers the best possible way to summit based on success rate of companies, weather window, fitness level etc

 - 09/03/2023 a platform that let’s eaters place orders when dining in, handles payments, automates restaurant side book keeping and let’s user rate a dish

+- 09/15/2023 website that's aggregates the number of wild animals alive.
+It would track and bring forward to the world the current situation of anim